kuvivek/drivingTheoryInGermany/README.md

 471. You are involved in an accident with another vehicle to which the following orange-coloured sign is attached.
 You see a liquid leaking from the vehicle.
 What is the right course of action?
-❌I attempt to block the leak in the vehicle
+❌ I attempt to block the leak in the vehicle
 ✅ I provide the number of the orange-coloured sign when making the emergency call
 ✅ I avoid walking in the area into which the liquid has leaked
-**Comment**:  Dangerous goods are ❌as the word suggests ❌dangerous!
+**Comment**:  Dangerous goods are –as the word suggests –dangerous!
 They can be flammable or corrosive liquids.
 Care must therefore be taken
 when such liquids leak.
 If, for example, liquid leaks after an accident, it is important to avoid contact yourself and to inform the emergency
 services so that they can prepare themselves.
 Under no circumstances should you attempt to seal a leak or similar yourself.

 472. You are involved in an accident.
 What document must you present to the other person involved in the accident, if requested? ---- IMP
 ✅ My driving licence
-❌The liability insurance contract
+❌ The liability insurance contract
 ✅ The registration certificate Part I or the operating permit
 **Comment**:  After a traffic accident, everyone involved must stop immediately, secure the scene of the accident, ascertain the consequences
 of the accident and help the injured.
 They must inform the other parties involved of their involvement in the accident, provide personal